-The last board in each row must be cut to fit, while still maintaining a 3/4" expansion gap at the walls.
+The last board in each row must be cut to fit, while still maintaining proper expansion gap at the walls.
+Here's how:

 - 1. Flip the plank over, end-to-end. - 2.
 Lay the flipped board next to the row of planks and mark it on the face. - 3.
 Cut the plank at the mark - 4.
 Flip the plank back over and install as normal.